-It is expected from the sign of $m$ (resp. $m\theta$) in the elliptic equation that any measure that is solution cannot have atoms \cite{kobeissi2023tragedy,kobeissi2024mean}, see \Cref{lem: ac}.
-Reducing to absolutely continuous measures, we know that the solution $\theta$ needs to have a plateau on its maximum, in particular,
+One expects, from the sign of $m$ (resp. $m\theta$) in the elliptic equation, that any measure that is a solution cannot have atoms \cite{kobeissi2023tragedy,kobeissi2024mean}, see \Cref{lem: ac}.
+Reducing to absolutely continuous measures, \eqref{eq: kam} implies that the solution $\theta$ needs to have a plateau on its maximum.
+In particular,

-from where, looking at \eqref{eq: linear} (or \eqref{eq: ergodic}) we can deduce the form that the measure $m$ should have
+from where, looking at \eqref{eq: linear} we can deduce the shape that the equilibrium measure $m$ should have: